wavespectra/wavespectra/docs/input.rst

     dset = read_hotswan('my_swan_hotfiles')

-The following input functions are currently availeble from the main module
+The following input functions are currently available from the main module
 level:

 NETCDF